peterpih/WilliamCargilfield/20151122 Book - The Go-kart Race.md

 Chip helped.
 He was good at painting.
 "It looks brilliant!" said Biff.
-Everyone looked at the nre go-kart.
+Everyone looked at the new go-kart.
 Biff wanted to go, but Mum said she couldn't.
 The paint was still wet.
 Mum took the children to a park.